desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/index.rst

 NIGHT
 =====

 ``NIGHT`` is the night of observation in YYYYMMDD format.
+The "night" roles over at noon local time, so all data taken between sunset and sunrise belong to the same night (i.e. the date of the sunset).

-The "night" roles over at noon local-time (TBD), thus data taken between sunset to sunrise all belong to the same "night" even though they span two dates.
+Each exposure id (expid) has two files:

 .. toctree::
    :maxdepth: 1

-   desi-EXPID
+   desi-{expid}.fits : Raw data <desi-EXPID>
-   fibermap-EXPID
+   fibermap-{expid}.fits : Table of which fibers were assigned to which targets <fibermap-EXPID>